fleetdm/fleet/docs/Configuration/yaml-files.md

 ## controls

 The `controls` section allows you to configure scripts and device management (MDM) features in Fleet.

-Controls for hosts that are in "No team" can be defined in `default.yml` or in `teams/no-team.yml` (but not in both files).

 - `scripts` is a list of paths to macOS, Windows, or Linux scripts.
 Scripts used in policy automations for "No team" must be defined in `teams/no-team.yml`.
 - `windows_enabled_and_configured` specifies whether or not to turn on Windows MDM features (default: `false`).
 Can only be configured for all teams (`default.yml`).